-Students who are dismissed from Colby-Sawyer College may not be readmitted.
+Students who are dismissed from Colby-Sawyer College may not be readmitted to any undergraduate program.

 Please note: Students who are suspended for conduct reasons will have a notation added to their transcripts for as long as the suspension is in effect.
 Students who are dismissed for conduct reasons will have a notation added to their transcripts.